New renormalons from analytic trans-series

 We can also inspect the $SU(N)$ principal chiral field with a different choice of conserved charges coupled to $h$, as is discussed in \cite{fkw1,fkw2,ksz,mr-ren}.
 In this setting, the kernel changes so we must use

 while $\Delta$, $\beta_0$, $\xi$ and $m/\Lambda$ remain the same as in \eqref{PCFpars}.
-The first notable change is that the analytic structure of $\sigma(\omega)$ changes and we only have the singularities $\xi'_\ell$ in \eqref{xiz-pcf}, while the sequence $\xi_\ell$ is absent.
+The first notable change is that the analytic structure of $\sigma(\omega)$ changes and we only have the singularities \be \xi_\ell= N\ell, \ee corresponding to \eqref{pcf-insts}, while the sequence \eqref{xiz-pcf} is absent.
 This means that at large $N$ only the conventional IR singularity survives.
 Due to the presence of multiple particles, the definition of the free energy in the setting of \cite{fkw1,fkw2} is now

 and we find

 We can compare the large $N$ limit of \eqref{FKWfiniteN} with the results of \cite{fkw1,fkw2,ksz}.
 When $\Delta\rightarrow 0$, it becomes

 where $\cdots$ represents the perturbative series.
 This series was computed exactly and explicitly in \cite{fkw1}.
 It is simple to check that the imaginary part of the Borel resummation of this perturbative series is such that it cancels exactly the ambiguous term in \eqref{FKWlargeN}, while the real part matches the exact formula for the free energy at large $N$.
 This provides further confirmation that the exponentially suppressed terms we have obtained yield in fact the correct trans-series.